C-19 lateral flow device distribution service

 Contractors should initially order one carton of test kits and further stock can then be ordered as needed.
 As noted in the Service Specification initial demand for the service has been difficult to predict and order limits are being regularly reviewed to manage this.
-Therefore at the present time (early April 2021), supplies are initially being limited to one carton per pharmacy per day.
+Supplies are initially being limited to one carton per pharmacy per day.
 This is to support the equitable distribution of tests to all pharmacies that sign up to provide the service.
-When supplies can be normalised at up to 12 cartons a week, this will equate to a maximum of 648 boxes of seven tests.

 Q. Do I need to maintain a record of stock received other than on MYS?

 Yes.
 Contractors should maintain a record of stock received from wholesalers which is retained for 6 months from the date on which the stock was delivered to the pharmacy.
 A template to use to maintain these records is available above.